 - In JIRA, set the ticket to "devReview" state and give a link to your pull request.

 - Finally, we can ask for some changes, putting comments on your code, then your branch will be merged by a Nuxeo developer.

-Nuxeo is highly modularized and as a consequence, it is totally possible to develop a new feature that will be deeply mixed with existing interface.
-Our main recommendation, among respecting coding rules and design, is to respect the usual code layout: core, API, facade, web, … If you have such a project, Nuxeo will be glad to help you designing your module, and to provide a GitHub repository, aside a web page (Wiki) and a JIRA project for the visibility of your development.
+Nuxeo is highly modularized and as a consequence, it is totally possible to develop a new feature that will be deeply mixed with the existing interface.
+Our main recommendation, among respecting coding rules and design, is to respect the usual code layout: core, API, facade, web, … If you have such a project, Nuxeo will be glad to help you designing your module, and to provide a GitHub repository, aside from a web page (Wiki) and a JIRA project for the visibility of your development.